montsieur/t1a1-workbook/README.md

 An [**interpreter**][18] is a program that directly executes the instructions in a high-level programming language without having to convert it to machine code.

 The difference with interpreters are:
-- Executes a source of code directly one line at a time and will come to a halt if any error occurs with each statement, allowing an easier debugging process.
+- Executes a source of code directly one line at a time and will come to a halt if any error occurs with each statement, allowing an easier debugging process during compilation.
 - Analyzing a source of code is generally quicker resulting in less time to compile but may take longer to execute as it the program will require to translate one line at a time.
 - Programming languages or 'scripting languages' such as Python, Ruby and PHP uses interpreters.